aramette/otu2ot/README.md

 A R package to determine oligotypes for DNA sequences.
-The package provides R scripts to perform the oligotyping approach (http://oligotyping.org), as a way to exploring microbial patterns through subtle nucleotide variation within 16S rRNA gene tag sequences of closely related taxa.
+The package provides R scripts to perform the oligotyping approach (http://oligotyping.org), as a way to exploring microbial patterns through subtle nucleotide variation within 16S rRNA gene sequences.

 To directly use the package into your R session, use the files:
 		* otu2ot_x.y.tar.gz (UNIX)